How to Innovate in Finance, Future Trends & Challenges According to Bjorn Cumps

 Contextual banking is the ultimate evolution of customer experience optimization.
 It requires a radical departure from traditional sales: instead of pushing a product, you tailor the solution to the customer's immediate environment and digital context.

-Bjorn Cumps - "Contextual banking means going from a product-driven organization, built to sell financial products to customers, towards providing good solutions at the moment when the customer needs it."
+Bjorn Cumps - "Contextual banking means going from a product-driven organization, built to sell financial products to customers, toward providing good solutions at the moment when the customer needs it."

 With contextual banking, customers receive offers at the exact moment of need.
-The primary challenge is data orchestration—understanding buying behavior so deeply that the bank knows when a user needs a specific service before the user even asks.
-This is heavily supported by embedded finance, which grew 10x in value between 2020 and 2025, integrating payments and credit into everything from voice-activated home hubs to smartwatches.
+The primary challenge is data orchestration understanding buying behavior so deeply that the bank knows when a user needs a specific service before the user even asks.
+This is heavily supported by embedded finance, which continues to integrate payments and credit into everything from voice-activated home hubs to smartwatches.
+The opportunity for growth is significant, as digitalizing "slow money" products like pensions, savings, and insurance could boost revenue by 14.2% according to consulting firm Cognizant[2].

 Bjorn Cumps - "You never get up in the morning and say, ‘yeah, I really want to buy a mortgage from a bank.’
 You need it...but the more convenient and contextual you make it, the better it will be."